Russia and Ukraine extend grain deal to help world's poor - ExBulletin

 The crisis has left an estimated 345 million people facing food insecurity, according to the United Nations World Food Programme.

-Food prices have fallen for 11 consecutive months, but food was already expensive before the war due to the most devastating droughts from the Americas to the Middle East in the Horn of Africa, with thousands dying in Somalia.
+Food prices have fallen for 11 straight months, but food was already expensive before the war due to droughts from the Americas to the Middle East – the most devastating in the Horn of Africa, with thousands killed in Somalia .
 Poorer countries that rely on imported food priced in dollars spend more as their currency weakens.

 The accords have also suffered setbacks since they were brokered by the UN and Turkey: Russia briefly withdrew in November before joining and extending the deal.
 In recent months, inspections to ensure ships are carrying only grain and not weapons have slowed.